ageyev/smart-contract-tools/README.md

-# smart-contract-tools
+# (alfa) smart-contract-tools

-Javascript tools for smart contracts (Solidity) on the Ethereum blockchain
+JavaScript tools for smart contracts (Solidity) on the Ethereum blockchain